andreasspindler/Libpreempt/README.md

 Scheduler
 : A scheduler class allows tasks to run under a clearly defined algorithm.

-The library is build around the class `preempt::realtime_thread<SCHEDULING_POLICY>` which is basically equal to `std::thread` but for realtime threads.
-That is, threads with a priority above 0 and a realtime policy such as `SCHED_FIFO` or `SCHED_RR`.
-The standard [yet] implements no realtime threads.
+Unlike the C++ standard library this library is designed for POSIX systems.
+`preempt::thread` has the same interface as `std::thread` but with an optional priority and a scheduling policy.
+If 0 and SCHED_OTHER is used (the defaults) then it works like `std::thread`.

-Both classes, `std::thread` and `preempt::realtime_thread` spawn a system thread in the constructor and run in cooperation with other threads. within a process None of both provide any way to non-cooperatively kill a thread because this is generally a bad idea.
+Both classes, `std::thread` and `preempt::thread` spawn a system thread in the constructor and run in cooperation with other threads within a process.

+Etymology:

+The name "preempt" is short for preemptive.
+The name is a reminder that realtime threads are only preempted by threads with higher priorities (FIFO) or the same priority (RR), or they deliberately call `sched_yield()`

 ## Unit tests